cfiorentini/clausificationIPL/README.md

   [A New Approach to Clausification for Intuitionistic Propositional Logic](https://ceur-ws.org/Vol-3428/paper15.pdf), Proceedings of the 38th Italian Conference on Computational Logic, Udine, Italy, June 21-23, 2023 pp. 1-15.

+You can find the omitted proof  in the [appendix](https://github.com/cfiorentini/clausificationIPL/blob/main/appendix.pdf).

 We provide the following tools: